jetbrains-academy/gateway-to-pandas/Pandas/Data Manipulation/Reshaping and Pivoting Data/task.md

 2. Cross-tabulation

     Use [pd.crosstab()](https://pandas.pydata.org/docs/reference/api/pandas.crosstab.html#pandas.crosstab) to compute a cross-tabulation of two (or more) factors.
-By default `crosstab()` computes a frequency table of the factors unless an array of values and an aggregation function are passed.
+By default, `crosstab()` computes a frequency table of the factors unless an array of values and an aggregation function are passed.
     ```python
     import pandas as pd